Unexplained illness / symptoms but no diagnosis/Medically unexplained symptoms/Mystery illnesses

-The most important thing is that the patient must try to leave behind the yes/no, black/white, is it in the box/is it out of the box kind of thinking which disease based medicine is both blessed with and cursed with.
+The most important thing is that the patient must try to leave behind the yes/no, black/white, is it in the box/is it out of the box, kind of thinking which disease based medicine is both blessed and cursed with.

-Each patient is different and I want to provide you with something that is readable and informative without being over turgid so I can’t really go into all the details or you would just find yourself completely bored to tears.
+Each patient is different and I want to provide you with something that is readable and informative without being overly turgid.
+I can’t really go into all the details or you would just find yourself completely bored to tears.